tinymce/tinymce-docs/advanced/creating-custom-notifications.md

 notification.progressBar.value(50);
 ```

-Set the 'notificationManager` property to `close` to close the last shown notification.
+To close the last shown notification, `call` the following method:

 ```js
 // Close the last shown notification.